Provisional driving license:

 Your provisional license is the license you need to apply for in order to be allowed to drive a moped, motorbike or car on the road (for lessons only, not by yourself).

 A provisional license costs £34 to apply for (which you’ll need to pay for when you apply online)

-For this process you will need to have your passport number ready and national insurance number.
+For this process, you will need to have your passport number ready and national insurance number.

-If you’re unable to apply for a provisional license online you can either apply direct from the DVLA ordering service or head to the post office, both ways will require you filling out a D1 application.
+If you’re unable to apply for a provisional license online you can either apply directly from the DVLA ordering service or head to the post office, both ways will require you filling out a D1 application.

 Renewing an existing driving license:

 Driving license cards run out every 10 years.

 It cost £14 to renew your driving license.

 It should take a week to arrive if you apply online.